 Mr. Dudley is a superb federal and state lawyer.
 He has decades of experience successfully defending people accused of federal drug crimes charges including drug distribution.
 He has been representing clients facing these charges since he graduated from Harvard Law School in 1984.

 Mr. Dudley will evaluate every shred of evidence in the case and will work tirelessly to get the charges reduced if not dropped completely.
-For example, if evidence against you was obtained through an illegal search, criminal defense attorney David M. Dudley will uncover this information.
-In these circumstances he often can get your charges reduced or even dismissed.
+For example, if the evidence against you was obtained through an illegal search, criminal defense attorney David M. Dudley will uncover this information.
+In these circumstances, he often can get your charges reduced or even dismissed.

 Drug distribution has to do with the selling, transportation and illegal import of illicit substances into the United States.
 Most common among drugs being distributed are: